African Forest Elephant: Profile and Information

 In 1824, Loxodonte was proposed by Georges Cuvier as the generic name for African elephants.
 This name applies to the molar teeth’s lozenge-shaped enamel, which differs significantly from the shape of the molar enamel of the Asian elephant.
 Loxodonte was Latinized in 1827 to Loxodonta by an anonymous author.

-The scientific name was proposed by Paul Matschie in 1900, which described the skulls of a female and a male specimen collected in southern Cameroon by the Sanaga River, was Elephas (Loxodonta) cyclotis.
+The scientific name was proposed by Paul Matschie in 1900, which described the skulls of a female and a male specimen collected in southern Cameroon by the Sanaga River was Elephas (Loxodonta) cyclotis.

-Along with the African bush elephant, the African forest elephant has long been considered to be a subspecies of the African elephant.
+Along with the African bush elephant, the African forest elephant has long been considered a subspecies of the African elephant.
 Analysis of morphology and DNA has shown that they are two different species.

 Thus, they are considered separate species.
 However, gene flow between the two species could have occurred after the split.